mcw0933/StackOverflowQuestion32974553/README.md

 In order to catch the completion of any load, code executes during Workbook.Open to set a global instance of a class module that handles QueryTable_AfterRefresh events.

 Source code for the workbook is in two VBA files in the src folder.

+An earlier version of this demo that was incomplete lives in [the v1 branch](https://github.com/mcw0933/StackOverflowQuestion32974553/tree/v1).